Lighter Sesame Chicken satisfies a craving for Chinese take-out, without all the calories, sugar, and gluten. Easy and satisfying!

 - 2 Tablespoons sesame seeds

-- 2 Tablespoons gluten-free Tamari or soy sauce (dish will not be GF if using soy sauce)
+- 2 Tablespoons gluten free reduced-sodium Tamari, or soy sauce if not GF

 - 1 egg white